Today is widely marked as April Fool’s Day and already social media is flowing with some ingenious pranks.

 “I’m not a man who constantly thinks up jokes.
 But I think it’s very important to be able to see the funny side of life and its joyful dimension and not to take everything too tragically.
 I’d also say it’s necessary for my ministry.
 A writer once said that angels can fly because they don’t take themselves too seriously.
 Maybe we could also fly a bit if we didn’t think we were so important.”
 Peter Seewald Interview

-Humour and laughter is a gift that is most often seen in babies and young children.
-It is as if they have not yet unlearned the ability to live with this gift, and to use it often.
+Humour and laughter is a gift that is seen in babies and young children.
+It is as if they have not yet unlearned the ability to live this gift, and to use it often.
 Most of us take life and ourselves too seriously.
 We forget that laughter is the best medicine.

-This week Pope Francis admitted that he prays every day for the ability to laugh, and suggested a prayer by St. Thomas More to be granted a sense of humour.
+Recently Pope Francis admitted that he prays every day for the ability to laugh, and suggested a prayer by St. Thomas More to be granted a sense of humour.

 Prayer for Good Humour